 In November 2003, the Commission asked the staff to present it with options for addressing the security cornerstone of the ROP.
-The staff sent the Commission several options (see ) with no change to the then current process and ending with a completely different process for assessing security.
+The staff sent the Commission several options (see SECY-04-0020, “Treatment of Physical Protection Under the Reactor Oversight Process,” ML033280551, non-public) with no change to the then current process and ending with a completely different process for assessing security.
 The Commission chose an option that kept the security cornerstone in the ROP but assessed security separate from the other ROP cornerstones.
-The Commission specifically directed the staff to “make no information publicly available” (see ).
+The Commission specifically directed the staff to “make no information publicly available” (see SRM-SECY-04-0020, "Treatment of Physical Protection Under Reactor Oversight Process,” ML040900126, non-public).

 The staff implemented the Commission’s direction in August 2004, by removing from the NRC’s public web pages the ROP assessment information related to the security cornerstone and making non-safeguards, security-related inspection documents official use only.
 At the time, no security-related inspection reports or their cover letters were public because of an earlier response to the events of September 11, 2001.
 However, in July 2011, the Commission approved staff’s proposal to “reintegrate security inspection findings and PIs into the Action Matrix of the ROP for commercial nuclear power licensees.”
-The Commission also approved the staff’s recommendation “that the proposal be considered, where applicable and appropriate, for other NRC security inspection and oversight programs, such as reactors under construction” (see ).
+The Commission also approved the staff’s recommendation “that the proposal be considered, where applicable and appropriate, for other NRC security inspection and oversight programs, such as reactors under construction” (see SRM-SECY-11-0073, “Staff Proposal to Reintegrate Security Into the Action Matrix of the Reactor Oversight Process Assessment Program,” ML112020038, non-public).

-Also, by Commission direction (see ), the staff later provided new options to make certain information about security inspections publicly available.
+Also, by Commission direction (see SRM-SECY-04-0191, “Withholding Sensitive Unclassified Information Concerning Nuclear Power Reactors from Public Disclosure,” ML043140175, non-public), the staff later provided new options to make certain information about security inspections publicly available.
 The Commission chose an option that would identify that a security inspection had been performed and that findings had been identified.
 However, the Commission directed the staff to make public only certain, limited information regarding the inspections and associated findings.
 Details regarding the nature of any findings as well as the number findings that were greater-than-green in significance were withheld from public disclosure.

 0308.6-07 REFERENCES

+COMSECY-19-0006: Revised Security Inspection Program Framework (Option 3) in Response to SRM-SECY-17-0100 (ML19038A485) (non-public)

 IMC 0305, “Operating Reactor Assessment Program”

 IMC 0308, “Reactor Oversight Process Basis Document”